KES Competence Center

 • The spouse or registered partner is only given access to the payment transactions account, not to any savings accounts.

-• When the person concerned no longer has capacity to act, PostFinance requires confirmation from the KESB that there is no advance care directive and no deputy has been appointed.
+• When the person concerned no longer has capacity to act, PostFinance requires confirmation from the CAPA that there is no advance care directive and no deputy has been appointed.

-• PostFinance also requires an appropriate official confirmation of the marriage or registered partnership if this is not apparent in the confirmation from the KESB.
+• PostFinance also requires an appropriate official confirmation of the marriage or registered partnership if this is not apparent in the confirmation from the CAPA.

-• By means of an advance care directive, you can designate a person who will represent you once you are no longer capable of taking care of your affairs.
+• By means of an advance care directive, the client can designate a person who will represent them once they are no longer capable of taking care of their own affairs.
+In the context of the advance care directive, it is advisable to give the appointee directives on asset management that are as clear as possible.

 Representation according to Art.
 360 of the Swiss Civil Code

 A person with capacity to act may instruct a natural person or legal entity to take responsibility for their personal care or the management of their assets or to act as their legal agent in the event that they are (subsequently) no longer capable of judgement.
-This so-called advance care directive does not become effective until the initiator is no longer capable of judgement.
-From this point on, the appointee acts on behalf of the person concerned in the areas assigned to him.
+This so-called advance care directive does not become effective until the client is no longer capable of judgement.
+From this point on, the appointee acts on behalf of the client in the areas assigned to them.

 Regulatory framework

-PostFinance requires a decision from the KESB that confirms that the person concerned no longer has the capacity to act and that the advance care directive has therefore come into force
+PostFinance requires a decision from the CAPA that confirms that the person concerned no longer has the capacity to act and that the advance care directive has been validated and come into force